 Copthorne Kinder's Local Offer

-What can I expect if I think, or the Copthorne Kinders staff think, my child may have special educational needs or disabilities?
+What can I expect if I feel my child requires additional support, or the nursery team has identified my child may have special educational needs or disabilities?

-At Copthorne Kinders we understand that every child is unique and an individual and have a strong ‘open door’ policy.
-Parents and families are welcomed into the nursery and any concerns you may have about your child’s development can be shared anytime in private.
-The nursery will allocate a key person to your child who will be responsible for their development, and through observations and planning for your child’s developmental next steps we are able to identify any concerns which we will share with you, and where appropriate, and with consent, we will contact other professionals if required.
+At Copthorne Kinders, we understand that every child is unique, and we have a strong ‘open door’ policy.
+Parents and families are welcome in the nursery, so you may share your concerns about your child’s development privately at any time.
+The nursery will allocate a key person to your child who will be responsible for their development, and through observations and planning for your child’s developmental next steps, we are able to identify any concerns which we will share with you, and where appropriate, and with consent, we will contact other professionals if required.

 How will Copthorne Kinders support my child?

-Your child’s key person will frequently update you with information regarding your child’s achievements and progress in the setting as well as noting any new interests they may have.
-We welcome information from you about what your child has been doing at home and what they are interested in too which helps us all form a rounded picture of your child and how we can all support them to develop and reach their potential.
+Your child’s key person will frequently update you with information regarding your child’s achievements and progress in the setting, as well as noting any new interests they may have.
+We welcome information from you about what your child has been doing at home and what they are interested in.
+This enables us to understand your child and how we can best support them in developing and extending their learning.

 How do we support your child’s well-being?